Trump gave Jan. 6 rioters a mass pardon. Here’s a reminder of their crimes

 Trump gave Jan.
 6 rioters a mass pardon.
 Here’s a reminder of the crimes they committed

-President granted clemency to more than 1,500 supporters charged with crimes connected to the Jan.
+President has faced backlash for granting clemency to more than 1,500 supporters charged with crimes connected to the Jan.
 6 insurrection on his first day in office

 Your support helps us to tell the story